rafi01234/Hamburgler/README.md

 # Hamburgler
-Basic ransomware written in bash that encrypts local files and moves original unencrypted copies to a custom destination.
+Basic ransomware script written in bash that encrypts local files and moves original unencrypted copies to a custom destination.